Murmuration-Labs/AI-trust-safety/README.md

 One of the guiding principles of PAI's Framework includes disclosure about the use of generative AI, and we have chosen that principle to focus on in the explorations below.
 We believe there are many use cases where disclosure will be beneficial not just to content creators and distributors, but also to end users (readers) of content.

+- For another discussion from 2021 regarding labeling of generative AI content, we also recommend [First Draft's article](https://firstdraftnews.org/long-form-article/from-deepfakes-to-tiktok-filters-how-do-you-label-ai-content/).

 ## AI Blogging: Labeling AI-Assisted Text & Images

 Blog posts and long-form articles on the web more generally, are one of the most common types of content online today.
 They usually consist of a combination of text and images, and sometimes embedded content such as a video, audio, or form.